The Trans 100 is an International organization recognizing excellence in service to community by Trans People and for Trans people.

 In this way we hope to highlight exceptional work done by and for trans people, promote those who may not otherwise receive recognition, and increase positive visibility for the trans community as a whole.

 The Trans 100 is in the process of applying to operate under a 501c(3) status.
 There will be a fundraising effort shortly to further this goal, with specific financial goals and needs outlined.

 The goals of The Trans 100 are broad, and given the current climate of and dearth of social and medical access, we seek to alleviate the challenges and needs of the trans community, both in the United States and abroad.

 Applications will be filed (again) with the Internal Revenue Service on March 31st, 2017.

 Who We Are

 The Trans 100 is the result of dozens of hardworking contributors and volunteers from across the country.
 The people featured on this page are merely some of those supporting the work done by and for The Trans 100.

 Executive Director & Chair of the Board

-Antonia D’orsay is a speaker, author, advocate, and activist working primarily in the areas of infrastructure and social awareness around trans people, as well as Human Rigghts and Anti-Oppression work beyond that.
-She has been co-chair of Arizona Trans Alliance, past chair of the board and previous executive Director of This is HOW, director of the Phoenix TDOR and TDOV events, creator of several different support groups and community events for trans family, and consulted with several businesses and collegiate level organizations regarding trans people.
+Antonia D’orsay is a speaker, author, advocate, and activist working primarily in the areas of infrastructure and social awareness around trans people, as well as Human Rights and Anti-Oppression work.
+She has been co-chair of Arizona Trans Alliance, past chair of the board and previous executive Director of This is HOW, director of the Phoenix TDOR and TDOV events, creator of several support groups and community events for trans family, and consulted with several businesses and collegiate level organizations regarding trans people.
 She is currently the Executive Director of Transcentrism, Inc, which focuses on the social aspects of trans people.

 Those who made it possible